M2-branes, Higher Form Symmetries and 1-Gerbes: Introduction and summary

-It is known that the supermembrane, when formulated on an 11D Minkowski spacetime, has a continuum spectrum from $[0, \infty)$ \cite{deWit:1988xki}.
-This behavior is general for the Supermembrane theory on most of the backgrounds and it does not change simply by compactification, for example on a torus.
-Classically, this instability is understood as the presence of string-like spikes with zero energy cost, which prevent the preservation of both the topology and the number of membranes, an aspect that leads one to interpret the theory as a theory of interactions of D0-branes, a second quantized theory \cite{Banks:1996vh}.
-This property of the supermembrane mass spectrum holds for most of the backgrounds.
-However, there are also backgrounds where this is not the case and the supersymmetric spectrum is purely discrete, with finite multiplicity \cite{Boulton:2002br}, \cite{Boulton:2010nd}.
-In such cases, the theory can be regarded as a first quantized theory, capable of capturing some of the microstates of M-theory.
+However, although this is true in many cases, four different backgrounds have been obtained on which the supermembrane theory has a purely discrete spectrum with finite eigenvalues.
+These correspond in first place, to a supermembrane toroidally compactified with a central charge induced by an irreducible wrapping (see \cite{Boulton:2002br},\cite{Boulton:2010nd}).
+The second example corresponds to a supermembrane formulated on a pp-wave \cite{Dasgupta:2002hx}.
+The latter's matrix model corresponds to the well-known BMN matrix model (see \cite{Berenstein:2002jq}).
+In \cite{Boulton:2010nd} it was proven that the matrix model spectrum is discrete beyond the semiclassical limit.
+The third case corresponds to a supermembrane formulated on a toroidally compactified space, $\mathcal{M}_9\times T^2$, in the presence of quantized flat Supergravity 3-form $C_{[3]} $, see \cite{GarciaDelMoral:2018jye} \cite{GarciadelMoral:2020dfs}.
+The last one discovered corresponds to an M2-brane on a twice-punctured Riemann surface times Minkowski space, describing a massive supermembrane, \cite{delMoral:2021fvw}.

 It is reasonable to conjecture that these behaviors may emerge as a consequence of the cancellation of a non previously considered anomaly of the M2-brane.
 This possibility has not been considered in the past.
 Our analysis indicates that this is indeed the case: The partition function of the membrane, once the action has been gauged by the background fields, exhibits a 't Hooft anomaly.
 This anomaly, signaling an obstruction to gauging the theory, is canceled by introducing an inflow term defined in terms of background fields supported on a four-dimensional manifold, which couple to the three-dimensional membrane action through a BF coupling.

 This anomaly cancellation gives rise to geometrical structures of a higher principal $U(1)$-bundle also called $\mathcal{G}_1^{\nabla}$-gerbes on the M2-brane theory.
 The presence of these gerbes have two important consequences, on one hand the breaking to a discrete subgroup of the global symmetry and in the second place generating non-trivial fluxes over the M2-branes.
 The projection of this structure through the worldvolume gives rise to a flux term on the membrane.
 The flux quantization condition guarantees the quantization of the charges and is associated with the existence of a \textit{monopole} over the membrane.
 It is noteworthy that the supermembrane with worldvolume fluxes, i.e. \textit{monopoles} compactified on a toroidal background \cite{Martin:1997cb}, has a purely discrete supersymmetric spectrum with finite multiplicity \cite{Boulton:2002br}, \cite{Boulton:2010nd}.
 This property also holds in the presence of quantized three-forms whose pullback induces, the worldvolume flux conditions over the M2-brane \cite{GarciaDelMoral:2018jye}, \cite{GarciadelMoral:2020dfs}.